 Over my more than 20 years of training my dogs and helping others to achieve amazing results with their dogs, I have developed a progressive training plan that helps to build a dog’s immunity to distractions one layer at a time.
 Fifteen years ago I put those foundation layers into a chart I called my “Puppy Pyramid.”
 If you look to the left of this paragraph, you can see what it looked like all of those years ago.
 Of course as more dogs came into my life, that pyramid evolved but the basis was the same.
 Laying down layers of understanding, to help my dogs become resistant to any type of distraction.
 Each segment in the pyramid is a game.
 Often an interactive game of choice for my dogs.
 Several years ago I strategically arranged those games to become what is now my 5 Minute Formula to A Brilliant Recall.
 Today those Recallers games are the foundation of every dog owned.
 These 40 Recallers Games build in 40 foundation layers for my dogs preparing them to start learning their skills for life and for sport.

 There is a synergy between those 40 Recaller Games and the rest of the skills my dogs are taught.
 This synergistic relationship is what creates the amazing immunity against distractions that these dogs develop.
 In work, out on a walk or romping in the fields.
 My dogs are constantly aware of what I am doing and what I expect from them.
 All attained through those 40 layers of Recaller games, followed by layers and layers of skill building games.

-That is why our students who have taken my two online programs, Recallers & Puppy Peaks, have gone through such a transformation with their dog training.
-Together the two programs create an unbelievable inoculation against distractions.
+That is why students who have taken my Recallers course have gone through such an amazing transformation with their dog training.
+The program creates an unbelievable inoculation against distractions.
 Resulting in a dog with an amazing focus for work, an incredible relationship between dog and handler, a bond formed through games and reinforcement based training.
 If you have that now, you will know exactly what I mean.